UNIVERSITY OF WISCONSIN River Falls

 See Course Load Rules to determine if you will exceed the course load limits for a particular term.
 To request an exception, you will need to complete the Excess Load form and obtain signatures from your adviser and the Director of Graduate Studies.
 In some cases a copy of your transcript may be required.
 It is your responsibility to submit the completed form to the Registrar's Office before the end of the first week of classes for the term that you are requesting an exception.

 To schedule your oral examination, you will coordinate the date, time and location with your assigned graduate committee members.
-Once you have scheduled your exam, send an email with this information to the Graduate Studies Office at least two weeks before the examination date and not later than four weeks before the end of your final term.
+Once you have scheduled your exam, send an email with this information to Kim Fischer in the Graduate Studies Office at least two weeks before the examination date and not later than four weeks before the end of your final term.
 Your email should include confirmation from the committee members that they can attend the scheduled date and time.

 If your final term happens to be during the summer, you must make your scheduling arrangements during the previous spring term.